qualisys/cgm2-web-report-uploader/README.md

 # Data processing and upload
 - Use your qualisys.com credentials to log in to Report Center (https://report.qualisys.com)
 - Claim the report

+# Development Info

+For some development information about this repository see [Development Info](development-info.md).